alexandrugrigor/goworkshop/README.md

-# goworkshop
+# golang workshop

-Go workshop repository
+This repository represents the course support for the golang workshop organized by Micro Focus.